journeyapps/node-sqlcipher/README.md

     npm version minor -m "%s [publish binary]" npm publish

-Publishing of the prebuilt binaries is performed on CircleCI and AppVeyor.
+Publishing of the prebuilt binaries is performed on CircleCI.

 # Acknowledgments